 5. The Victory of Lord Ram:

 This is probably the most popular narrative associated with Diwali.
 The Ramayana elucidates how Lord Rama- the seventh incarnation of Lord Vishnu along with wife Sita and brother Lakshmana returned to their capital- Ayodhya after killing Ravana.
-To commemorate the homecoming of their beloved King, Ayodhya dwellers burst crackers, embellished their homes with earthen lamps and decorated their entire city in the most magnificent way possible.
+To commemorate the homecoming of their beloved King, Ayodhya dwellers burst crackers, embellished their homes with lamps and decorated their entire city in the most magnificent way possible.

 6. Coronation of King Vikramaditya:

 In 56 BC the legendary Indian King Vikramaditya who was renowned for his wisdom valor and magnanimity was coronated on Diwali following his victory over the Sakas.
 This was marked by great pomp and celebrations, the grandiose is maintained till date as an annual event.
 One of the most celebrated Hindu monarchs, Vikramaditya’s dynasty ranged from modern-day Thailand in the east to the borders of modern-day Saudi Arabia in the west.
 Thus Diwali apart from having a mythological pov also has historical roots.